richeterre/jumubase/README.md

 A user of the software, [identified](#authentication) by their email and password.

 **Host**<br />
 An institution, typically a school, that can host contests.
+Each host belongs to a grouping, whose local contests lead to a single 2nd-round contest.
+Hosts can change grouping between seasons, in which case their historical contests stay with the original grouping.

 **Stage**<br />
 A location where performances take place.
 Every host has at least one, but often several stages.